Auroratide/auroratide.com/content/posts/meet-kafka/content.md

 Some key points from this:

 * There cannot be more consumers than partitions, meaning that the number of partitions should be chosen carefully to facilitate the desired parallelism.
 Do note that there can be more partitions than consumers though, since a consumer can pull from multiple partitions without breaking ordering constraints.
 * Order is only guaranteed _within_ a partion, and not across partitions!
-This means it is important how the events are partitioned as well: any updates I make to an order I placed should go into one partition, but a different person's order updates can go to a different partition since our orders are independent of each other.
+This means it is important how the events are partitioned as well.
+For example, any updates I make to an order I placed should go into one partition, but a different person's order updates can go to a different partition since our orders are independent of each other.

 ### Replicas